Student Representative Election

 - a short candidate statement explaining to the student body why the nominee wishes to be considered for election to Academic Board.

 There are three forms to be completed electronically for each nomination: one by the nominee, another by the proposer or nominator, and the third by the seconder of the nomination.
 Nominations will only be accepted once all forms are submitted.
 Please discuss your nomination with all parties (i.e. nominee, nominator, seconder) before submission.
 All eligible students will have received an email with a link to the nomination forms.

-Should an election be required, it is anticipated that this will be conducted from Tuesday, 17th April 2018 to Tuesday, 1st May 2018.
+Should an election be required, it is anticipated that this will be conducted from Wednesday, 3rd April 2019 to Wednesday, 17th April 2019.

 Some ways you might be able to connect with fellow students to support your nomination include: